RobinCaroff/workshop-kmp/codelab.md

 internal class MainScope : Scope(MainDispatcher())
 ```
+Positive

-On iOS, we need to create a dispatcher that will handle our coroutine on the main dispatch queue.
+: On iOS, we need to create a dispatcher that will handle our coroutine on the main dispatch queue.
 Notice that we use the dispatch_async() and dispatch_get_main_queue() functions that should sound familiar if you have worked with the Grand Central Dispatch on iOS before.

 Now edit the iOS actual file : `workshop-kmp/kore/src/iosMain/kotlin/xyz/mlumeau/kosmos/kore/actual.kt`